WA9ONY/Pico-RP2040/README2.md

 <p align="center">
 <img width="269" height="417" src="/Images/ArdMaker.png">
 </p>

+## Arduino Account
-To use the Arduino Web Editor which is used for IoT Cloud software development you have to have a Arduino account.
-The account is free.
+To use the Arduino Web Editor which is used for IoT Cloud software development an Arduino account (free) is required.

+## Arduino Cloud Plan
 To use the Arduino Cloud and IoT Clout a [Plan](https://cloud.arduino.cc/plans/?source=webide&redirect=https://create.arduino.cc/editor/wa9ony/9cb4e926-92fe-4a7b-9556-ad9ae326b902) is needed.
 A Free Plan is available.
 The first Plan that provides dashboard sharing is the Maker Plan at $5.99/month.
 The dashboard sharing feature is the reason I chose the Maker Plan.